 Coconut Pumpkin Halwa

-Coconut Pumpkin Halwa, also called as Kaddu ka Halwa is an Indian pumpkin dessert made with pumpkin, sugar, ghee, coconut and nuts.
-It can be cooked in a pressure cooker on the stovetop or Instant pot and takes less than 30 minutes to make this delicious dessert!
+Coconut Pumpkin Halwa, also called Kaddu ka Halwa, is an Indian pumpkin dessert made with pumpkin, sugar, ghee, coconut, and nuts.
+It can be cooked in a pressure cooker on the stovetop or Instant Pot, and it takes less than 30 minutes to make this delicious dessert!

-We hope you have found a recipe for your favourite Indian Dessert to make in the Instant Pot!
+We hope you have found a recipe for your favorite Indian Dessert in the Instant Pot!
 Let us know which dish you’re most excited to make, and share this roundup with your friends!

 I am looking a recipe for “Rabdi” a north indian sweet made with milk.
 Do you have any suggestion?